 The Group's aim is to build long-term relationships with its customers.
-For the vast majority of products, credit is granted on the basis of the customer's financial circumstances and specific individual assessments.
-Ongoing followup on developments in the customer's financial situation enables the Group to assess whether the basis for the credit facility has changed.
+For most products, credit is granted on the basis of the customer's financial circumstances and specific individual assessments.
+Ongoing follow-up on developments in the customer's financial situation enables the Group to assess whether the basis for the credit facility has changed.
 The credit facilities should match the customer's creditworthiness, capital position and assets.
 Further and in order to increase the mitigation of credit risk, the Group as a general rule requires collateral.